UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-10-22-compe-club-weekly.md

 ### Signing Off...

 Thanks for reading this week's issue of the CompE weekly!
-My ideas for how to start these emails is running low, so make do with this please!
 Come grab some well-priced food from our club-room!
 If you have any news or an event you want featured in future editions, shoot me an email at [internal@compeclub.com](mailto:internal@compeclub.com)!